kostiantxn/traits/README.md

 int Bucket<[Hash] T>(T item, int size) =>
     Hash.Of(item) % size;
 ```
-And then we can pass any value of a type that implements the `IHash<S>` trait to the method:
+And then we can pass any value of a type that implements the `IHash<S>` trait to the `Bucket` method.
+Since we previously implemented the trait for `Point`, we can call:
 ```csharp
 var bucket = Bucket(new Point(X: 4, Y: 2), size);
 ```